Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Purdue Stats and Trends

-- When Purdue churns out more than 225.8 yards, the team is 3-3 against the spread and 4-2 overall.
+- When Purdue amasses more than 225.8 yards, the team is 3-3 against the spread and 4-2 overall.

 - The Boilermakers have turned the ball over eight times this season, four more turnovers than the Badgers have forced (4).